nickopicz/BandPass_API/README.md

 to the path of your specific audio file.
 This algorithm utilizes webrtcvad, which is a tool that google developed.
 It can be used for a wide variety of things, but for this application it just detects when audio is speech.
 The algorithm used in this repository to clean your audio returns your original file in "new_file.wav".

+Next, you can run the program by executing the following commands in your repository.

+<br /> cd flask
+<br /> py Main.py